Time-resolved observation of magnon splitting into vortex gyration and Floquet spin waves

-In this paper, we build on the works of ref.~\cite{heins_self-induced_2024, heins_control_2025, philippe_excitation_2025} and study the transient response of a vortex dot to in-plane rf magnetic fields of frequency close to that of the azimuthal spin wave modes.
+In this paper, we build on the works of ref.~\cite{heins_self-induced_2026, heins_control_2025, philippe_excitation_2026} and study the transient response of a vortex dot to in-plane rf magnetic fields of frequency close to that of the azimuthal spin wave modes.
 Time-resolved, high sensitivity measurements are enabled thanks to the embedding of the vortex dot in a magnetic tunnel junction.
-This embedding is an important step towards potential future applications, i.e. frequency down conversion; it allows us to elucidate the spin wave scattering mechanism that triggers the genesis of the Floquet spin waves.
+This allows the coincidence detection of the two magnon modes that split from the azimuthal spin waves, thereby demonstrating the three-wave nature of the scattering process.
+This elucidates the mechanism responsible for the generation of Floquet spin waves.

 We work with 45-nm-thick circular magnets made from a CoFeBSi alloy with a vortex ground state.
 We studied magnets of diameters ranging from 200 to 1000 nm, with typically 10 devices per diameter.
-The magnets are embedded in magnetic tunnel junctions (MTJs) of magneto-resistance 180\% and resistance of typically 320 $\Omega$ for a diameter of 300 nm.
+The magnets are embedded in magnetic tunnel junctions (MTJs) of magneto-resistance 180\% and resistance of 320 $\Omega$ for a diameter of 300 nm.
 The reference layer is uniformly magnetized and fixed.
-The MTJs and their contact pads are small enough to be considered as lumped elements, with electrical bandwidth exceeding 20 GHz.
+The MTJs and their contact pads are small enough to be considered as lumped elements, with bandwidth exceeding 20 GHz.
 The spin fluctuations within the magnet are studied by sensing the voltage $V$ that the MTJ delivers to an amplifier equivalent to a $50~\Omega$ load [Fig.~\ref{Fig_Linear_Response}(a)].
-This voltage is either analyzed in frequency domain using a spectrum analyzer of resolution bandwidth set to 2~MHz or time-resolved using a single-shot oscilloscope.
-The measurements are sensitive to the spin excitations that result in variations $\delta R$ of the MTJ resistance.
+This voltage is either analyzed in frequency domain using a spectrum analyzer or time-resolved using a single-shot oscilloscope.
+We are sensitive to the spin excitations that result in variations $\delta R$ of the MTJ resistance.
 Because of the symmetry of our system, the largest $\delta R$'s correspond to magnetization fluctuations of first order azimuthal symmetry; this includes the vortex gyration and the spin waves with azimuthal indices \cite{ivanov_high_2005, boust_micromagnetic_2004} $m = \pm1$.
-Our sensitivity to other modes is small (but finite) and depends on the exact mode profile and how the space-resolved magneto-conduction dynamically redistributes the current across the MTJ as a response to this profile \cite{devolder_using_2017}.
+Our sensitivity to other modes is small (but finite) and depends on the mode profile and how the space-resolved magneto-conduction dynamically redistributes the current across the MTJ as a response to this profile \cite{devolder_using_2017}.